ansible/event-driven-ansible/README.md

          name: say-what.yml
 ```

 If we look at this example, we can see the structure of the rulebook.
 Our sources, rules and actions are defined.
-We are using the webhook source plugin from our ansible.eda collection, and we are looking for a message payload from our webhook that contains “Ansible is super cool”.
+We are using the webhook source plugin from our ansible.eda collection, and we are looking for a message payload from our webhook that contains "Ansible is super cool".
 Once this condition has been met, our defined action will trigger which in this case is to trigger a playbook.

 One important thing to take note of ansible-rulebook is that it is not like ansible-playbook which runs a playbook and once the playbook has been completed it will exit.
 With ansible-rulebook, it will continue to run waiting for events and matching those events, it will only exit upon a shutdown action or if there is an issue with the event source itself, for example if a website you are watching with the url-check plugin stops working.

 With our rulebook built, we will simply tell ansible-rulebook to use it as a ruleset and wait for events: